Chapter 2 : Recovering.

 "You don't have to worry about it yet," Ginny reassured her.
 "Madame Pomfrey won't let you leave the hospital wing until you're ready to face things again.
 It still won't be easy, but it won't seem as impossible as it does right now."

-And despite her words about not having to face things before she was ready to do so, the following day, Ginny arrived to see her, accompanied by Hermione Granger.
+And despite what she'd said about not having to face things she wasn't ready to, the following day, Ginny arrived to see her, accompanied by Hermione Granger.

 Demelza glanced up in alarm.
 She could think of few people she'd feel less comfortable facing.
 Not only had Hermione shown all the courage she'd failed to, risking her life to rid Britain of the threat Voldemort posed, but she was also a Muggleborn, one of those the Death Eaters hated simply for existing.
-And it was rumoured she'd been tortured.
+And then there were the rumours she'd been tortured.
 How could she ever forgive Demelza for torturing others?